ninamutty/closet/README.md

 **Features for the Future**

   * Implement an algorithm to show listed outfits weighted by the number of times it's been worn in the past, the last time it was worn, and whether or not it's a favorite.
-  * Track whether data so that a user is only shown outfits that were worn in similar weather.
+  * Track weather data so that a user is only shown outfits that were worn in similar weather.
   * Improve responsiveness